poxyran/poxyblog/src/pages/02-11-2019-calling-native-functions-with-frida.md

 ## Introduction <a name="introduction"></a>

 As I said at the beginning, some weeks ago I needed to perform a task and Frida was the framework I choose to instrument the program.
-At some point, I neeed to access OS native data and it was when I discovered the [NativeFunction](https://www.frida.re/docs/javascript-api/#nativefunction) class.
+At some point, I needed to access OS native data and it was when I discovered the [NativeFunction](https://www.frida.re/docs/javascript-api/#nativefunction) class.

 ## Tools <a name="tools"></a>